bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 15/10/2020 || 800.00 || || 1600.00
 ```

-It is assumed that the transactions are added in chronological order.
+The transactions must be entered in chronological order for the statement to print correctly.

 #### API
 The API portion of this solution represents a single account.
 You can deposit and withdraw money, return a json file containing all transactions and have a statement returned through the following 3 endpoints: